THE PLATFORM

 If you have not published your book yet, you can still register your copyright.
 You will be able to register your copyright before publishing your book.

-Some authors choose to do this for extra protection, especially those that work with editors and other book service providers, to prevent anyone from stealing their book’s contents or ideas.
+Some authors choose to do this for extra protection, especially those who work with editors and other book service providers, to prevent anyone from stealing their book’s contents or ideas.

 Once you have registered your book for copyright, the processing times will vary depending on the type of work you submitted and the way in which you submitted it.